loophp/dynamicobjects/README.md

 ## Description

-Create dynamic properties and methods on a PHP object.
+Create and manage dynamic properties and methods on a PHP object.

 ## Features